konveyor/konveyor.github.io/content/Tackle/Tackle2/adminTasks.md

 Follow the steps below to configure a Subversion repository.
 1. Click **Repositories** and then **Subversion** in the left menu of the **Administrator** view.
 ![](/Tackle2/Views/SubvConfig.png)
-2. Click the **Consume insecure Git repositories** toggle switch to enable.
+2. Click the **Consume insecure Subversion repositories** toggle switch to enable.
 Subversion

 ### Configuring Maven repositories